Using RS-232 to Schedule TV Power On/Off or other commands

 With OptiSigns, you can schedule TV Power On/Off using the advanced schedule feature.
 There are 2 ways you can do it with OptiSigns depending on what devices you are using.

-• If you are using commercial grade display, RS232 will be the option for you.
+- If you are using a commercial-grade display, RS232 will be the option for you.

-The same procedures can be used for to send other RS 232 compliant command as well.
+The same procedures can be used to send other RS 232 compliant commands as well.

 1. Create RS-232 connection